Manufacturing & Industrial IoT

 - AWS IoT Core — Managed MQTT/HTTPS broker that securely connects industrial devices at scale, handling billions of messages per month without servers to manage

-- AWS IoT Greengrass — Edge runtime that runs AWS Lambda functions, ML inference, and data processing directly on factory-floor gateways — enabling real-time responses even when connectivity to AWS is interrupted
+- AWS IoT Greengrass v2 — Edge runtime that runs AWS Lambda components, ML inference, and data processing directly on factory-floor gateways — enabling real-time responses even when connectivity to AWS is interrupted

-- Amazon Kinesis — Real-time ingestion and processing of high-volume machine telemetry streams
+- Amazon Kinesis Data Streams — Real-time ingestion and processing of high-volume machine telemetry streams

-- AWS IoT SiteWise — Purpose-built service for collecting, organizing, and analyzing industrial equipment data with built-in asset modeling and OPC-UA connectivity
+- AWS IoT SiteWise — Purpose-built service for collecting, organizing, and analyzing industrial equipment data with built-in asset modeling, OPC-UA connectivity, and native anomaly detection

 OT/IT Convergence Architecture